ishandutta2007/free-api/README.md

  - Sports news (can be called online) : Sports news data, updated in real time-<a href="https://www.free-api.com/doc/196" target='_blank'> Interface address </a>

- - Technical news (available online) : Technological news data, updated in real time-<a href = "https://www.free-api.com/doc/197 "target = '_ blank'> Interface address </a>
+ - Technical news (available online) : Technological news data, updated in real time-<a href = "https://www.free-api.com/doc/197" target = '_ blank'> Interface address </a>

- - Anecdotes (can be called online) : Anecdotes, updated in real time-<a href = "https://www.free-api.com/doc/198 "target = '_ blank'> Interface address </a>
+ - Anecdotes (can be called online) : Anecdotes, updated in real time-<a href = "https://www.free-api.com/doc/198" target = '_ blank'> Interface address </a>

  - Travel news (can be called online) : Hot tourist data, updated in real t—— <a href="https://www.free-api.com/doc/199" target='_blank'> Interface address </a>

- - Xinhua Dictionary (can be called online)  : Xinhua dictionary database, you can check the pinyin, pronunciation, radicals of words —— <a href = "https: //www.free-api .com / doc / 200 "target = '_ blank'> Interface address </a>
+ - Xinhua Dictionary (can be called online)  : Xinhua dictionary database, you can check the pinyin, pronunciation, radicals of words —— <a href = "https: //www.free-api .com/doc/200" target = '_ blank'> Interface address </a>

  - Wubi radical (can be called online) : Query Wubi radical of Chinese characters-<a href = "https://www.free-api.com/doc/201" target = '_ blank'> Interface address </a>